ETH-100/dasbook/docs/guide/encoding.md

 ## Correctness of Encoding

 Let’s revisit the sampling process: a validator attempts to obtain data at a certain coordinate from the network.
 After repeated successful samples, they gain increasing confidence in the availability of the data.
-But here’s a critical question: **How do we ensure that the sampled data chunks are actually the original data, and not tampered with?**
+But here’s a critical question: **How do we ensure that the sampled data chunks are actually the original data, and not tampered?**

 ### Data Fingerprints

 To address this, we generate a unique fingerprint for each data chunk using a cryptographic hash.
 Then we pair these hashes, hash them again, and repeat this process until we get a single hash representing the entire dataset—this is the famous **Merkle Root**, and the tree-like structure is known as a **Merkle Tree**.

-By publishing the path from a leaf to the root, anyone can verify whether a data chunk has been tampered with.
+By publishing the path from a leaf to the root, anyone can verify whether a data chunk has been tampered.
 Thanks to the Merkle Tree structure, the data publisher only needs to disclose the Merkle root, and other nodes can use a minimal proof (Merkle proof) to verify whether any given chunk belongs to the original dataset.
 This technique is widely used in Bitcoin, Ethereum, and other blockchains, forming a standard for on-chain data verification.

 ### Faulty Encoding

-Merkle Trees ensure that data hasn’t been altered *after* publication—but they can’t verify whether the **original data itself was correct**.
+Merkle Tree ensures that data hasn’t been altered *after* publication—but they can’t verify whether the **original data itself was correct**.
 Let’s look at the original correct dataset:

 $$
 [y_1, y_2, y_3, y_4]